mrfdev/CMI/Resources/FAQ/cmi-custom-joinleave.md

 **CMI can handle the custom chat things**, this is the recommended setup that works well with other plugins on Spigot / Paper 1.17.0 for server owners who want to turn on and display a custom join and leave message to players.

-**[ TEMPORARY UPDATE: Custom locale for join/leave are global, and moved to CMILib/translations/ I will update these instructions soon.]**

 - Buy and Install CMI (<https://www.spigotmc.org/resources/3742/>)
 - Start using CMI as Chat Manager, if you were using something else.
  * https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-chat.md